Surajkumarhub/Vite-project/README.md

 # React + Vite
+The app is a Paste App, a front-end web application for creating, saving, and managing text snippets.
+It's a single-page application (SPA) built using a modern technology stack.
+UI is built with React and styled using Tailwind CSS.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.